Optimal strategies in repeated games with incomplete information: the dependent case: Duality techniques

-To each $x\in \RR^K$, corresponds the dual game $\D[\G](x)$, a modified version of the game where player $1$ can choose the parameter $k\in K$ with some cost $x^k$.
-Formally, the set of strategies of player $1$ (resp. $2$) is $\De(K)\times S$ (resp. $T$).
-For any $(p,s)$ and $t$, the payoff is given by
+\paragraph{The dual game $\D[\G](x)$.} To every vector $x\in \RR^K$ corresponds the dual game $\D[\G](x)$, a modified version of the primal game $\G(p)$ where Player 1 can \emph{choose} the parameter $k\in K$ at a cost $x^k$.
+Formally, the set of strategies of Player 1 in the dual game is $\De(K)\times S^K$, the set of strategies of Player 2 is $T$, and the payoff function is given by: